 Your parents love you, despite shipping you off to college.
 Your sudden absence in the house can be quite a shocking change, even if mom and dad do not outright express it.
 Therefore, remember to check in every once in a while and tell them how you’re doing and ask about what’s going on in their lives as well.
 Your parents will appreciate it, and in the long run, so will you.

 Simply put, God is there.
-Though college can be some of the best years of your life, it can also be some of your hardest.
+Though college can be some of the best years of your life, they can also be some of your hardest.
 There are pressures — choosing and finalizing a major, transitioning into adulthood, surviving final exams, trying to find a path for the future, and more.
 In our toughest moments, the first person we can always talk with is God, who will be there to listen — no matter what.
 You might start a new prayer practice like the Daily Examen (here’s a how-to infographic) or one of the prayer ideas here in order to begin or deepen your conversations with God.
 Reflect and pray through difficult and joyful times.
 Celebrate and be thankful for the fun and enriching experiences of college.